-In fall 2017, I joined the Philosophy Department at Illinois State University as an assistant professor.
+In fall 2017, I joined the Philosophy Department at Illinois State University.
 I teach courses in ethics, politics, and sustainability.
 I am also helping grow the Environmental Studies minor and its coming major.

-I am currently working on a book manuscript titled “Parts per Billion: Individual Responsibility and Global Climate Change.”
+I’m currently working on three research projects: 1) normative conceptions of nature, 2) individual responsibility and climate change, and 3) ethics and renewable energy.
 You can read more about my research, my teaching, and other endeavors by following the links.

-Currently, I live in Champaign, IL with my partner of over 13 years and our cat, Lindy.
-We’re a fan of board games, video games, cooking new things, and going new places.
+My home is in Champaign, IL with my partner of over 15 years and our cat, Lindy.
+We’re a fan of board games, video games, cooking new things, and going to new places.